fawad-khalil/clipboard-health/readme.md

     The resources like constants and configurations should be implemented in a reusable and centralised manner such that they can updated easily whenever required with minimum number of changes.

+- Configured to install dependencies

+    The code versioning system should be independent of keeping the dependencies and the dependencies should be able to be installed after cloning the code.

 fawad-khalil@hotmail.com